noiseprotocol/noise_spec/noise.md

 initialization you specify the handshake pattern, any local key pairs, and any public keys for the remote party you have knowledge of.
 After `Initialize()` you call `WriteMessage()` and `ReadMessage()` on the `HandshakeState` to process each handshake message.
-If a decryption error occurs the handshake has failed and the `HandshakeState` is deleted without sending further messages.
+If any error is signalled by the `DECRYPT()` or `DH()` functions then the handshake has failed and the `HandshakeState` is deleted without sending further messages.

 Processing the final handshake message returns two `CipherState` objects, the first for encrypting transport messages from initiator to responder, and the